dmxsan/file-manager/README.md

-# file-manager
+# File Manager for cekrutebus
-This is the data store for all of my prototype
+This is the data store for all of the data used in cekrutebus platform